 - ¼ cup lime juice (approximately 2 heavy limes)

 - Wash your rocket in a colander under cold running water, remove any damaged or wilted leaves.
 Shake and then either pat dry with a towel or spin dry using a salad spinner.
 Transfer to a large mixing bowl.

 - Slice the watermelon into thin bite-sized cubes or triangles (refer to the detailed instructions in the post).
 Transfer to your bowl.

-- Remove the arils from your pomegranate and transfer to your bow, reserve 2 tablespoons to garnish.
-Transfer to your bowl.
+- Remove the arils from your pomegranate and transfer to your bowl, reserve 2 tablespoons to garnish.